Heading to Cambodia? We share these Cambodian tips for first-time visitors, so you can plan the perfect trip.

 There are various ways to get around the cities of Cambodia and to and from the different cities and towns across the country.
 Getting from Siem Reap airport to the city centre is easy and staying central means you can walk to most bars and restaurants.

-Within your destination, you can catch a tuk-tuk to anywhere in the city – check with your hotel or hostel if they can help with organising a tuk-tuk.
+Within your destination, you can catch a tuk-tuk to anywhere in the city – check with your hotel or hostel if they can help with organizing a tuk-tuk.
 Often the accommodation includes free tuk-tuk rides or they will know of a good driver for you.
 Most trips around a town will cost $2-$4 and you can arrange a tuk-tuk driver to take you around a whole city or tourist site for the day.
 We had a driver take us to the Angkor Wat ruins in one day for just $10.

 If you wish to travel across the region, use the bus network.
 There are hundreds of tourist buses to take you from one city to another in Cambodia.
 You can even catch a night bus that comes complete with Karaoke.
 You don’t need to book these in advance, just have a look at the tour companies or speak with your hotel and book your sear for a bus a day or two in advance.